Friday, December 31, 2021

 The Chef's Surprise

 The diner was nondescript.
 Like all such places, a long counter was set up in the middle and a row of booths back to back in a row along the front windows.
 The décor was cheerful and bright.
-Roy entered the diner and decided to sit at the counter.
+Roy and Steve entered the diner and decided to sit at the counter.
 The place was not crowded with a just a few of the booths occupied.
 It was a little early for lunch and way past breakfast time.
 The waiter brought a glass of water and menus for them to peruse.
 Steve went to use the restroom first.

 The menu was pretty much standard with the usual sandwiches and such.
 But there were a couple of items that stood out even to the casual diner - Prisoner's Dilemma, Warden's Choice, Solitary Special, and Chef's Surprise.
 Roy became curious and asked the waiter about them and he replied, 'Our chef did some time in the county jail a few years ago.
 While incarcerated, he was assigned kitchen duty and learnt to cook, eventually becoming the chef.
 It's a kind of dark tribute to his time there'.
 'Does anyone really order that?'
 'Strangely, yes.
 It seems some people want to taste prison food without actually going to jail'.
 This made sense to Roy.
 After all, there were innumerable reality shows about prison life whose popularity can only be attributed to this voyeuristic streak.